kuhlman-labs/PR-Updater-Bot/README.md

 ### Run the App

-Start the app by running `go run main.go`.
+Start the app by running `go run pull-updater.go`.
 You can also build the app by running `go build` and then running the executable.